-To become familiar with the manoeuvres described below, we recommend practising within the environment of a licensed training outfit.
+To become familiar with the manoeuvres described below, we recommend practising within the environment of a competent training outfit.

-5.1 BIG EARS
+5.1 EARS

-The "Big ears" is a moderate descent technique, able to increase the sink rate to -3 or -4 m/s and reduces the ground speed by 3 to 5 km/h.
+Big ears is a moderate descent technique, able to increase the sink rate to -3 or -4 m/s and reduces the ground speed by 3 to 5 km/h.
 The angle of attack and effective wing-loading will also increase due to the smaller surface area of the wing.